Inequality of Opportunity and Income Redistribution: Introduction

-We introduce two additional treatments to further investigate the mechanisms underlying the differences in redistribution across luck environments.
-First, to further examine the role of inferential challenges, we provide direct information about the likelihood that the best performer won.
-Consistent with spectators facing inferential challenges, we find that this information significantly reduces the redistribution gap across luck environments.
-We show that the information acts by changing the way in which spectators incorporate the observable features of the environment into their redistribution decisions, in particular, diminishing reliance on the linearization heuristic.
+We introduce two additional treatments to investigate the mechanisms underlying the differences in redistribution across luck environments.
+First, to further examine the role of inferential challenges, we provide direct information about the likelihood that inequality is merit-based.
+Consistent with spectators facing inferential challenges, we find that this information significantly reduces the redistribution gap between luck environments.
+We show that the information acts by changing the way in which spectators incorporate unequal opportunities into their redistribution decisions.
 Second, to isolate the role of potential effort responses in driving our results, we implement an ``ex-post'' lucky opportunities condition in which workers learn about their multiplier only \textit{after} completing the task.
-We find no significant difference in redistribution between the baseline and ex-post conditions, indicating that worker effort responses do not explain the redistribution gap.
+We find no significant difference in redistribution between the baseline and ex-post conditions, indicating that effort responses do not explain the redistribution gap.